AI Assistant Generates Business Logic Code

 make proto

-- Fill in the following parameters (hover over the question mark
+Fill in the following parameters (hover over the

 ?